Severe acute respiratory syndrome (SARS)

 How SARS spreads

 Most respiratory illnesses, including SARS, spread through droplets that enter the air when someone with the disease coughs, sneezes or talks.
-Most experts think SARS spreads mainly through face-to-face contact, but the virus may also be spread on contaminated objects — such as doorknobs, telephones and elevator buttons.
+Most experts think SARS spreads mainly through close personal contact, such as caring for someone with SARS.
+The virus may also be spread on contaminated objects — such as doorknobs, telephones and elevator buttons.

-In general, people at greatest risk of SARS have had direct, close contact with someone who's infected, such as family members and health care workers.
+In general, people at greatest risk of SARS are those who have had direct, close contact with someone who's infected, such as family members and health care workers.

-Most people with SARS develop pneumonia.
-Breathing problems can become so severe that a mechanical respirator is required.
+Many people with SARS develop pneumonia, and breathing problems can become so severe that a mechanical respirator is needed.
 SARS is fatal in some cases, often due to respiratory failure.
 Other possible complications include heart and liver failure.

-People older than the age of 60 — especially those with underlying conditions such as diabetes or hepatitis — are at highest risk of serious complications.
+People older than 60 — especially those with underlying conditions such as diabetes or hepatitis — are at the highest risk of serious complications.

 Researchers are working on several types of vaccines for SARS, but none has been tested in humans.
-If SARS infections resume, follow these safety guidelines if you're caring for an infected person:
+If SARS infections reappear, follow these safety guidelines if you're caring for someone who may have a SARS infection:

 - Wash your hands.
-Clean your hands frequently with soap and hot water or use an alcohol-based hand rub containing at least 60 percent alcohol.
+Clean your hands frequently with soap and hot water or use an alcohol-based hand rub containing at least 60% alcohol.

 - Wear disposable gloves.
 If you have contact with the person's body fluids or feces, wear disposable gloves.
 Throw the gloves away immediately after use and wash your hands thoroughly.